Gradient Starvation: A Learning Proclivity in Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we formalized gradient starvation as a phenomenon that emerges when training with cross-entropy loss in neural networks.
-By analyzing the dynamical system corresponding to the learning process in dual space, we showed that gradient starvation could slow down the learning of certain features, even if they are present in the training set.
-This phenomenon can have both adverse and beneficial consequences.
-If the learned features are sufficient to generalize to the test data, gradient starvation can be viewed as an implicit regularizer.
-Otherwise, gradient starvation could have an unfavorable effect, which we observe empirically when some predictive features fail to be learned.
-We also derived spectral decoupling regularization as a possible remedy to gradient starvation.
-We hope that our analyses pave the path towards a better understanding of neural networks' learning.
+In this paper, we formalized Gradient Starvation (GS) as a phenomenon that emerges when training with cross-entropy loss in neural networks.
+By analyzing the dynamical system corresponding to the learning process in a dual space, we showed that GS could slow down the learning of certain features, even if they are present in the training set.
+We derived spectral decoupling (SD) regularization as a possible remedy to GS.